 - states or territories in which you are conducting the trade promotion.

-Games of skill do not require permits in any State or Territory.
-However, you must still ensure that you comply with the legal and regulatory requirements in each State and Territory.
+Games of skill do not require permits or authorities in any state or territory.
+However, you must still ensure that you comply with the legal and regulatory requirements in each state and territory.

-For games of chance, you may need a permit in NSW, ACT, SA and the NT.
+On the other hand, for games of chance, you may need a permit in ACT, SA and the NT, and you may need an authority in NSW.
 The different requirements are explained below.